Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 The spatial arrangement of the artificial SA-I population response shows an approximately circular central region where minimal activity occurs, even at times of peak stimulation (Figures \ref{plate_slow}C,H; slow and fast presses).
 Radiating away from this central region, afferents exhibit increased activity.
-This spatial pattern can be understood by considering a basic physical model of the interaction between the biomimetic fingertip’s skin and the stimulus: when the slightly-rounded tip is pressed onto a flat surface, a circular area of the tip compresses and conforms to the surface (Figures \ref{models}A,B; non-contact and stimulated tips).
+This spatial pattern can be understood by considering a basic physical model of the interaction between the biomimetic fingertip’s skin and the stimulus: when the slightly-rounded tip is pressed onto a flat surface, a circular area of the tip compresses and conforms to the surface (Figures \ref{models}A,B).
 The size of this area depends on how strongly the fingertip is pressed onto the surface, with the markers away from the center spreading outwards as the skin flattens.
-Thus, the central SA-I afferent has minimal activity, which increases for afferents further way from the centre (Figures \ref{models}A,B; marker displacements increase radially).
+Thus, the central artificial SA-I afferent has minimal activity and the off-centre afferents in a ring about that centre have raised activity.

-At peak amplitudes of the artificial RA-I response, {\em i.e.} during the dynamic phase, the activity is also low in the central region and increases outwards (Figures \ref{plate_slow}D,I; 2nd and 4th images), giving an approximately radial population response.
-According to our model (Figures \ref{models}A,B), each marker moves in one direction during the press phase (towards the circumference) and in the opposite direction during the release phase (towards the centre).
+At peak amplitudes of the artificial RA-I response, during the dynamic phase, the activity is also low in the central region and raised in a ring around that centre (Figures \ref{plate_slow}D, I; 2nd and 4th images), giving an approximately radial population response.
+According to our physical model (Figures \ref{models}A,B), each marker moves in one direction during the press phase (towards the circumference) and in the opposite direction during the release phase (towards the centre).
 The artificial RA-I afferent response is a measure of marker displacement per frame, which is the local shear-velocity magnitude.
 Thus, in this particular example, the spatial arrangements of artificial SA-I and RA-I responses are similar.

-Given that our model of the biomimetic fingertip's skin (Figure \ref{models}) implies that individual artificial SA-I and RA-I afferents encode local shear strain, the spatial modulation of each artificial afferent response will depend on the local stimulation.
-Hence, the shape of the stimulus will determine the pattern of activity across the entire tip.
+Note though that their peak responses take place at different times: SA-I afferents respond most during the static phase of the press and RA-I afferents respond most in the middle of the dynamic phase.